The last stop on our 2019 College Tour, which actually started in 2018.

 With the bed close to the ground it felt pretty claustrophobic, the picture looks bigger than it felt.

 The lofted bed makes a big difference.
 I did notice that with the bed at that height you could use the top of the dresser hutch for a night stand.
 I’m noticing some schools have rails and some don’t on the lofted beds.
-A couple of years ago a student at Emory University rolled off his lofted bed and suffered a traumatic brain injury.
+A couple of years ago a student at Georgia Tech rolled off his lofted bed and suffered a traumatic brain injury.
 Anyone notice anything a little out-of-place about this photo?
 There’s a corded landline telephone on the dresser.
 One of the girls saw it and asked “how do you dial it?”.
 We told her it was a push-button phone and she picked it up like it was a museum artifact.

 Some of our group lounging in the little living room.
 I told them I was taking their picture.